Sherman White (basketball): Aftermath

 As soon as White was arrested, he gave back the $5,500 he had saved in an envelope that he kept in his room.
 He was forced to miss the last few games of the season, and at that time he was averaging 27.7 points per game and was the nation's leading scorer.
 He was only 77 total points from setting the new NCAA single season scoring record.
 When his career came to an abrupt halt, White had scored 1,435 points.
 On February 19, 1951—the day before his arrest—White was named the Sporting News Player of the Year.
 The only reason that he was still able to accept the honor was because the Sporting News had already mailed out their newest issue and it was too late to recall the magazine.
-Although he had been a Consensus Second Team All-American the year before, and was on track to be named a Consensus First Team All-American (and, probably, the Consensus National Player of the Year) as a senior, the NCAA refused to allow any awards or recognition to be bestowed upon any of the schools, players and coaches found to be involved in the match-fixing scandal that rocked college basketball in the late 1940s into 1951.
+Although he had been a consensus second team All-American the year prior and trending to be a consensus first-team All-American (and a strong candidate for the national player of the year) as a senior, the NCAA refused to allow any awards or recognition to be bestowed upon any of the schools, players and coaches found to be involved in the match-fixing scandal that rocked college basketball in the late 1940s into 1951.
 LIU shut down its entire athletic program from 1951 to 1957 as a result of the scandal.